 Best Sledding Hills on Long Island for Families

-Before sending kids careening down these Long Island sledding hills, be sure to check the surroundings for sticks, rocks, and other hazards.
+Before sending kids careening down these Long Island sledding hills, always check the area for rocks, sticks, and other hazards.
 We recommend wearing helmets and proper snow gear for your sledding adventure, too.

 OUR LATEST VIDEOS